Guidance on the Procurement of Care and Support Services 2016 (Best Practice): Executive Summary

 Rules covering other services (i.e. those services that are not principally health or social, or indeed, care and support) and which are also covered by the 'light-touch' regime

-19. A public body is largely free to decide to use the procurement procedures, tools and techniques of its own choosing where procuring care and support services.
-That said, as a matter of best practice, a public body will likely want to follow a procurement procedure that is proportionate to the value of the care and support contract and to take account of some fundamental considerations (for example, fair work matters) and other matters described in more detail in other procurement guidance.
+- 19. A public body is largely free to decide to use the procurement procedures, tools and techniques of its own choosing where procuring care and support services.
+That said, as a matter of best practice, a public body will likely want to follow a procurement procedure that is proportionate to the value of the care and support contract and to take account of some fundamental considerations (for example, Fair Work First) and other matters described in more detail in other procurement guidance.

 Summary - development and scope of this guidance

 20. The best-practice guidance has a specific focus on care and support services.
-It complements and should be read together with chapter 6 of the Guidance under the Procurement Reform (Scotland) Act which provides statutory guidance on the procurement for health or social care services.
+It complements and should be read together with chapter 6 of the Procurement Reform (Scotland) Act 2014: statutory guidance which provides statutory guidance on the procurement of health or social care services.
 When procuring care and support services a public body must have regard to that statutory guidance which covers the main legal rules applying to the procurement of health or social care services contracts, including care and support services.

-the best-practice guidance is based on, and reinforces, many of the messages and key considerations (i.e. the key outcomes, strategic commissioning, personalisation, involvement, national care standards, codes of practice, best value, benefit and risk, procurement rules, leadership, fair work practices and partnership principles) that were described in the earlier 2010 Procurement of Care and Support Services Guidance;
+- the best-practice guidance is based on, and reinforces, many of the messages and key considerations (i.e. the key outcomes, strategic commissioning, personalisation, involvement, national care standards, codes of practice, best value, benefit and risk, procurement rules, leadership, Fair Work First and partnership principles) that were described in the earlier 2010 Procurement of Care and Support Services Guidance

-- a public body should continue to take account of the TFEU fundamental principles of transparency, equal treatment and non-discrimination, proportionality and mutual recognition where relevant when awarding these contracts;
+- a public body should continue to take account the principles of procurement of equal treatment and non-discrimination and transparency and proportionality where relevant when awarding these contracts

 - a public body should be free to judge how all of these principles might best be applied on a case-by-case basis.